aletheia-foundation/aletheia-admin/ROADMAP.md

 ## Milestone: Mozilla Tech Speakers

-Kade is currently going through the Mozilla Tech Speakers program that will help him become a better evangelist for Aletheia and tech overall
+Kade is currently going through the Mozilla Tech Speakers program that will help him become a better evangelist for Aletheia and opensource tech overall

 ## Milestone: Mozilla Open Leadership